Share this record

 Your child will have the chance to have fun, play, learn socialise and make new friends.

 If your child is eligible, they can take up a place at the start of the term following their second birthday.

-To access Free Early Learning for children aged two, you must be getting one or more of the following benefits or credits:
+To access free childcare/early learning for children aged two, you must be getting one or more of the following benefits:

 - Income Support

 - income-based Jobseeker’s Allowance (JSA)

 - income-related Employment and Support Allowance (ESA)

 - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments

 - tax credits, and your household income is £16,190 a year or less before tax